|Best for large faces||Oakley Fall Line XL||SEE IT||

 Should the idea of wearing so much eyewear make you feel slightly uncomfortable, you can also invest in a prescription insert for your goggles.
 Prescription snowboard goggles will use the same technology found in prescription sunglasses.
 These inserts fit on the inside of the lens, typically customized to fit the make and model of your goggles by a reputable company.

-Best OTG/prescription snowboard goggles: Smith I/O Mag XL Snow Goggles
+Best OTG/prescription: Smith I/O Mag XL Snow Goggles

 These snowboarding goggles from Smith are designed to both fit over lenses and be compatible with a prescription insert so you can decide how you want to snowboard, depending on the day.
 It includes two interchangeable Chromapop lenses, one for bright and one for low light, each with an anti-fog coating.
 The I/O Mag has a responsive fit frame, quick strap adjustment system, and wide silicone backed-strap to keep things secure.